 - Features Inherited from OpenWRT for New Architectures

-The latest AREDN® firmware contains features which are inherited from the newest OpenWRT upstream release (19.07).
-The OpenWRT Release Notes describe these new features and can be found here: OpenWRT 19.07 Release Notes
+The latest AREDN® firmware contains features which are inherited from the newest OpenWRT upstream releases.
+The OpenWRT *Release Notes* describe these new features.
+One important change is the inclusion of new target architectures for the firmware.
+The legacy “ar71xx” target has been retired and is replaced by the “ath79” and “ipq40xx” targets.

-Since not all supported devices have been migrated to the new “ath79” target, AREDN® continues to build firmware for both targets.
+All supported devices have been migrated to the new targets.
 You should select the latest recommended target image based on the type of hardware on which it will be installed.
-Refer to the latest firmware notes in order to ensure you have the correct firmware image for your specific device.
+Refer to the latest Supported Devices in order to ensure you have the correct firmware image for your specific device.

 Nightly Build firmware contains the latest bug fixes, features, and support for the newest devices being added to the Supported Platform Matrix.
-It is considered more experimental or cutting-edge firmware.
-However, if you are having a specific issue that has been addressed in newly developed code, or if you are loading AREDN® firmware onto a device that has just been added, then it might make sense to install the most current Nightly Build firmware.
+It allows the wider mesh community to test new code before it is included in a formal code release.
+The Nightly Build is considered more experimental or cutting-edge and may not be suitable for production nodes.
+However, if you are having a specific issue that has been addressed in newly developed code, or if you are loading AREDN® firmware onto a device that has just been added, then it might make sense to install the nightly build firmware.